 GATE Stands For Graduate Aptitude Test in Engineering.
 GATE is a national level entrance exam conducted for Engineering Students by the Indian Institute of Sciences (IISc) & the 7 Institute of Technology (IITs) at Bombay, Delhi, Guwahati, Kanpur, Kharagpur, Madras, and Roorkee.
 A GATE score is used for M.Tech, Ph.D. admission, and various PSU Recruitment & Jobs.
+GATE Mathematics is a very scoring for those who have strong mathematics background.

 Eligibility Criteria for GATE Exam